addu390/addu390.github.io/_posts/2024-06-08-spatio-temporal-index.md

 <hr class="hr">

 <h3>2.1.7.
-Z-Order Curve and Hilbert Curve - Usage</h3>
+Z-Order Curve and Hilbert Curve - Conclusion</h3>

-<p>Insert data points and their Z-order keys/Hilbert Keys (let's call it Z and H keys) into a one-dimensional hierarchical index structure, such as a B-Tree or Quad-Tree.
+<p>Usage: Insert data points and their Z-order keys/Hilbert Keys (let's call it Z and H keys) into a one-dimensional hierarchical index structure, such as a B-Tree or Quad-Tree.
 For range or nearest neighbor queries, convert the search criteria into Z/H keys or range of keys.
 After retrieval, further filter the results as necessary to remove any garbage values.</p>

-<p>To conclude: Space-Filling Curves such as Z-Order/Hilbert indexing is a powerful technique for to query higher-dimensional data, especially as the data volumes grows.
+<p>To conclude: Space-Filling Curves such as Z-Order/Hilbert indexing is a powerful technique to query higher-dimensional data, especially as the data volumes grows.
 By combining bits from multiple dimensions into a single value, space-Filling Curves indexing preserves spatial locality, enabling efficient data indexing and retrieval.</p>

-<p>However, as seen in <a href="#2-1-5-z-order-curve-implementation">Section 2.1.5</a>, large jumps along the Z-Order curve can affect certain types of queries.
+<p>However, as seen in <a href="#2-1-5-z-order-curve-implementation">Section 2.1.5</a>, large jumps along the Z-Order curve can affect certain types of queries (better with Hilbert curves <a href="#2-1-2-hilbert-curve-intuition">Section 2.1.2</a>).
 The success of Z-Order indexing relies on the data's distribution and cardinality.
-Which is solved with using Hilbert curves (<a href="#2-1-2-hilbert-curve-intuition">Section 2.1.2</a>).
-Therefore, it is essential to evaluate the nature of the data, query patterns and performance needs to determine the right indexing strategy.</p>
+Therefore, it is essential to evaluate the nature of the data, query patterns, performance needs and limitation(s) of indexing strategies.</p>

 </details>